Key points when making a dental negligence claim

 Dental abscesses can cause excruciating pain and require immediate care.

-Dentists owe their patients a duty of care to spot medical conditions of the mouth at the earliest opportunity.
-With timely treatment, a dental abscess rarely causes any long-term health problems.
-However, if a dentist fails to diagnose or treat a condition the dental abscess may grow and create permanent problems for the teeth, mouth and jaw.
+With prompt diagnosis and treatment, however, a dental abscess rarely causes any long-term health problems.
+If your dentist fails to diagnose or treat the abscess, it may grow and create permanent problems for your teeth, mouth and jaw.

 If you have suffered a dental abscess after receiving inadequate dental treatment you may be eligible to make a dental negligence compensation claim.